DocF/DocF.github.io/_pages/about.md

     * 2013-2017
     * Outstanding Graduate

+## Academic Activities

+### Academic Organizations
+- Member of the Technical Committee on System Complexity, Chinese Association of Automation

+### Journal Reviewers
+- Pattern Recognition Letters
+- Image and Vision Computing
+- International Journal of Digital Earth
+- Infrared Physics & Technology

 ## News
-- [05/2024] Successfully defended my Ph.D. dissertation.
+- [05/2024] Successfully defended Ph.D. dissertation.

 - [04/2024] "Efficient Object Detection Method Based on Improved YOLOv3 Network for Remote Sensing Images," has been selected as a highly-cited and high-PCSl paper in the March-April 2024 issue of CNKI Academic Highlights.